ItsJonQ/owlet/README.md

 ## Development

-This project only has one dependency - [lodash.template](https://www.npmjs.com/package/lodash.template).
-It uses it to generate the VS Code `theme.json` file from the variables specified in the main `.js`.
+This project only has a couple of dependencies, which it uses to generate the VS Code `theme.json` files.

 To install the dependencies, run: